A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Comparison of observed flux statistics errors

 \section{Comparison of observed flux statistics errors}

 \InputFigCombine{FPDF_FPS_CDDF_Literature_Comparison_With_Errors.pdf}{175} {Each panel is same as the corresponding panel in \figref{fig:stat-comparison-literature} except that the errors of the observed FPDF, FPS and CDDF statistics are shown.
 For visual purposes, the errors of the FPDF, FPS and CDDF statistics are inflated by a factor of 2, 2 and 4 respectively.
 For a fair comparison, the errors from our sample are calculated using the bootstrap method.
 In general the errors of the FPDF, FPS and CDDF statistics from our sample are smaller because of the large sample size.
 The errors of the FPDF in \citet{rollinde2013} are computed from simulated mock spectra and hence are larger than that of the other measurements.
 The errors of the FPS statistics from this work are similar to those in \citet[][for the no metal case]{walther2018} due to similar sample size and data quality.
 The errors of our CDDF at \logNHI$<13.6$ are larger due to the somewhat smaller \SNR of the spectra in our sample.
-At \logNHI$>13.6$, the errors of our CDDF are smaller than that in \citet{kim2013}. }{ }
+At \logNHI$>13.6$, the errors of our CDDF are smaller than that in \citet{kim2013}. }{ } \InputFigCombine{FPS_Literature_Comparison_With_Errors_2.pdf}{175} {Each panel shows residuals between observed FPS calculated in this work and corresponding observed FPS in the literature \citep{croft2002,kim2004,walther2018,day2019}.
+The observed number of spectra, redshift path length, quality of spectra and methods of computing flux power spectrum are different in each work.
+Even with such differences the measured FPS from this work is generally in good agreement with the measurements in the literature. }{ }

 In \S \ref{subsec:stat-comparison} we discuss the consistency of observed flux statistics from this work with that in the literature.
 In this section, we compare the errors of the observed FPDF, FPS and CDDF from this work with measurements in the literature.
 The errors for observed statistics are normally determined using the bootstrap method \citep[except in][]{rollinde2013}.
 For a fair comparison, we also compute the errors using the bootstrap method. \figref{fig:stat-comparison-literature-error} shows a comparison of the errors for different statistics.
 In general, the errors in different statistics from this work are either consistent or slightly smaller than those in the literature.